 1. What is your major?

-While every major is hard in its own way, some are definitely harder than others.
+We all know how important college degrees are and while every major is hard in its own way, some are definitely harder than others.
 If you’re a chemical engineering student, your course load is probably a bit heavier than a theater major.
 Usually, it’s more understandable to have a low GPA in tougher majors.

 2. What do other students in your major have?

 How you compare to other students is what makes a huge difference.
 You can have a 3.6, but if everyone around you has a 3.8, it won’t do much good.
 This, of course, will depend a lot on your major as well as how hard the typical classes are for those students.
 This will vary from school to school and major to major, you’ll have to ask around to get an idea where you stand.